Datttta/My_Notes/New words.md

 === New words ===

 1. hand - clock
+2. geen up
-2. of your own
+3. of your own
-3. sty - i am like a cild in a sty
+4. sty - i am like a cild in a sty
-4. firewood
+5. firewood
-5. walk through
+6. walk through
-6. slop - tub of slop
+7. slop - tub of slop
-7. conflated
+8. conflated

 === Nuevas Palabras ===